learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 > *PRO-TIP*: Think it through yourself.
 Which is a given thing (_data_) and which parts tell you how to combine things (_operators_)?
 When reading technical documents you can't simply read the answers, you ***have to think along*** in order to learn.
 Active participation tells your brain that this stuff is important!

-## Identify the Parts of an "Expression"
+## Identify the Parts of an Expression

 The _data_ are: `255` and `5`
 The _operator_: is `/`